The Department of Education is committed to ensuring that all animals in Queensland schools have appropriate standards of welfare.

 Schools may engage in a variety of activities involving animal use.

-Use the step-by-step decision making process 123K to determine whether approval is required by the QSAEC before you commence your animal use.
+step-by-step decision making process (PDF, 124KB) to determine whether approval is required by the QSAEC before you commence your animal use.

 Zoonotic diseases are common and the illnesses they cause can be serious.
 They can be spread by direct contact with animals, such as bites or scratches, or through indirect contact with animal faeces, bodily fluids, aerosols, birth products or enclosures contaminated with these materials.